 Should I enroll in Foundations of Biology?
 My high school course was accelerated and I think I'm prepared.

 Yes, you should enroll in Foundations of Biology; it is a requirement for all students majoring or minoring in Biology.
 The various accelerated programs are uneven and, for most students, do not prepare them well enough for the upper division courses in our department.
 Thus, Foundations of Biology is required for all students.
+Beginning in the 2019-2020 academic year both Foundations I and II will be offered in both semesters and you may take them in either order.

 Can I enroll in 5 courses during my first semester?
 I think I can handle it.